-In my case I was very lucky in that my parents paid for my education, and I graduated (in 1986) with no student debt (which is depressing knowing that all of the debt I carry now is of my own making, but that topic is really an underlying thematic premise in this journal, so we’ll leave that one aside for now).
+In my case, I was fortunate in that my parents paid for my education.
+I graduated (in 1986) with no student debt (which is depressing knowing that all of the debt I carry now is of my own making, but that topic is an underlying thematic premise in this journal, so we’ll leave that one aside for now).

 Pros of Having Child Pay for Education